vwhwang/js-testing/README.md

 ## Problem Description #2 Palindrome

-For the next method write a method which will determine if the `TextBlock` is a palindrome.
+For the next function write a method which will determine if the input string is a palindrome.
 A Palindrome is a word or phrase which is spelled the same backwards as forwards.

 Example:  `racecar` spelled backwards is:  `racecar`.